 All the New Mexico State museums offer free admission for kids age 16 and under throughout the year.
 One of these is The Museum of International Folk Art, where kids can spend a fun couple of hours exploring four wings filled with displays of artful toys and folk art from over 100 countries around the world.
 They often have a calendar of events that include art projects for kids and families during the course of the year.
 Click the above link for access to their website and calendar.

 The New Mexico History Museum, Museum of American Indian Art & Culture, The New Mexico Museum of Art, also the Georgia O’Keeffe Museum, and The Museum of Spanish Colonial Art are free to age 16 and under.

 The Anderson-Abruzzo International Balloon Museum showcases a vast collection of hot air balloons, art work, aerial artifacts, and more.
 Located in Albuquerque, about 55 minutes’ drive from Santa Fe, you can enjoy a fun exploration of exhibits and learn everything about balloons from 1783 to the present that have thrilled human imagination for more than a century.
 Adults -$6.00 ($1 discount with valid NM ID), Seniors 65+ -$4.00.
 Children age 6-17-$3.
 Children 3 and under are free.

-Thank you for reading my blog article.
-For more information go to SantaFeSelection.com, or to receive your free Mini Guide Map within the U.S., please email your complete address: Maria@santafeselection, or call (505)470-2991.
+For more information go to SantaFeSelection.com, or to receive your free Mini Guide Map within the U.S., please email your complete address to Maria@santafeselection.com

-If you’d like to receive my monthly articles via email, please email me your request to Maria@SantaFeSelection.com
+If you’d like to receive my monthly articles via email, please email your request to Maria@SantaFeSelection.com